The-Assembly-Knight/Combo/docs/syntax.md

     XYY     this combo will swap the contents of register X and Y, which means X will have the value of Y and Y will have the value of X.
     YYX     this combo will swap the contents of register Y and X, which means Y will have the value of X and X will have the value of Y.

+4. **Adding**:

+Adding registers is simple, using register A between the source and destination register will grant the addition of the source register to the destination register, increasing the destination register value (as long as source register is > 0).

+**Example**:

+    AAB     this combo will add the contents of register A to register B, which means B will be equal to B+A. In addition, source register (A) will maintain its value.
+    BAA     this combo will add the contents of register B to register A, which means A will be equal to A+B. In addition, source register (B) will maintain its value.
+    XAY     this combo will add the contents of register X to register Y, which means X will be equal to X+Y. In addition, source register (X) will maintain its value.
+    YAX     this combo will add the contents of register Y to register X, which means Y will be equal to Y+X. In addition, source register (Y) will maintain its value.

+5. **Subtract**:

+Subtract registers is simple, using register B between the source and destination register will grant the subtraction of the source register to the destination register, decreasing the destination register value (as long as source register is > 0).

+**Example**:

+    ABB     this combo will subtract the contents of register A to register B, which means B will be equal to B-A. In addition, source register (A) will maintain its value.
+    BAA     this combo will subtract the contents of register B to register A, which means A will be equal to A-B. In addition, source register (B) will maintain its value.
+    XAY     this combo will subtract the contents of register X to register Y, which means X will be equal to X-Y. In addition, source register (X) will maintain its value.
+    YAX     this combo will subtract the contents of register Y to register X, which means Y will be equal to Y-X. In addition, source register (Y) will maintain its value.